Schnecksville, Pennsylvania

-Schnecksville is an unincorporated community and census-designated place (CDP) in North Whitehall Township in Lehigh County, Pennsylvania.
+Schnecksville is an unincorporated community and census-designated place (CDP) in North Whitehall Township in Lehigh County, Pennsylvania, United States.
 The population of Schnecksville was 2,935 at the 2010 census.

-Schnecksville is a suburb of Allentown in the Lehigh Valley metropolitan area of the United States, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Schnecksville is a suburb of Allentown in the Lehigh Valley metropolitan area of the United States, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.
 Its U.S. postal code (ZIP code) is 18078.

 History

-Schnecksville was first settled in 1756 by Adam Schneck.
-His log home is still standing but has been moved approximately one-half mile from its original location.
+Schnecksville was settled in 1756 by Adam Schneck.
+His log home is still standing but has been moved approximately half a mile from its original location.
 In 1840, Schnecksville was laid out by Daniel Schneck.
-Descendants of the Schnecks still live in the town today.
+Descendants of the Schnecks still currently reside in the town.
 He and his son Moses Schneck owned a hotel and other buildings.
-A George Rau opened a store.
-There was a post office here in 1846, with Peter Gross as postmaster.
-In 1880, the population was 160 persons.
-There were two hotels, a store, twenty two dwellings, a school and a church.
+George Rau opened a store in Schnecksville, and the post office was opened in 1846; Peter Gross was its first postmaster.
+In 1880, the population was 160 and there were two hotels, a store, 22 dwellings, a school, and a church.